nandhns/speaksteps-cursor-hackathon/frontend/README.md

-# SpeakSteps - Flutter Web Frontend
+# SpeakSteps - Flutter Application

-A Flutter web application for aphasia patients and therapists.
+A Flutter application (Web & Android) for aphasia patients and therapists.
 Patients can complete exercises, and therapists can monitor their progress in real-time.

+## Platforms Supported
+- ✅ **Web** - Full-featured web application
+- ✅ **Android** - Native Android app with responsive mobile UI

 ## Features